clojure-finance/clojure-backtesting-website/content/md/pages/about.md

 **Report bugs**

 Clojure Backtesting Library is currently in maintenance mode.
-If you find any bugs or mistakes, we would appreciate your help in [reporting](https://github.com/clojure-finance/clojure-backtesting/issues) these issues and so we could repair them accordingly.
+If you find any bugs or mistakes, we would appreciate your help [report](https://github.com/clojure-finance/clojure-backtesting/issues) these issues so that we could repair them accordingly.